4th Petition of Lord’s Prayer

 Daily bread includes everything that has to do with the support and needs of the body, such as food, drink, clothing, shoes, house, home, land, animals, money, goods, a devout husband or wife, devout children, devout workers, devout and faithful rulers, good government, good weather, peace, health, self-control, good reputation, good friends, faithful neighbors, and the like.

 As I’ve already been indicating, when we pray for daily bread, we are asking for more than just food.
-We are also praying for everything that is necessary for us to receive it and enjoy it.
+We are also praying for everything that is necessary for us to receive and enjoy that food.
 It’s hard to enjoy your daily bread when you’ve got rude neighbors or a grouchy spouse or bad health or violence in the streets.
 And so when we give thanks for daily bread, our hearts and minds should think beyond the turkey and stuffing on the table, and consider also the farmer’s field and the weather and the trucker who transports and the baker who bakes and the store which sells and the employment by which we earn our money to buy and civil order in society and so forth.
 All of this is in God’s hands.
 All of this is what we need and ask for in this petition so that our bodily needs might be provided for.

 And yet, we should never forget that this petition comes in 4th place in the Lord’s Prayer, not 1st or 2nd or even 3rd.
 That is meant to teach us something, namely, that daily bread is not the most important thing.
 First comes God’s name, God’s kingdom, God’s will; and only then comes the daily needs of this life.
 You see, the Lord preserves and protects life not simply because He created it, but especially in order to save it for eternity.
 The reason He feeds even the wicked and the unbeliever is so that the unbeliever might repent and believe.
 That is His will–not just to provide for you for a time, but to have you with Himself forever.